 How can you know when someone is bluffing?
 Paying attention?
 Genuinely interested?
 The answer, writes Alex Pentland in Honest Signals, is that subtle patterns in how we interact with other people reveal our attitudes toward them.
 These unconscious social signals are not just a back channel or a complement to our conscious language; they form a separate communication network.
 Biologically based “honest signaling,” evolved from ancient primate signaling mechanisms, offers an unmatched window into our intentions, goals, and values.

 No company of the twentieth century achieved greater success and engendered more admiration, respect, envy, fear, and hatred than IBM.
-Building IBM tells the story of that company—how it was formed, how it grew, and how it shaped and dominated the information processing industry.
-Emerson Pugh presents substantial new material about the company in the period before 1945 as well as a new interpretation of the postwar era.
+Building IBM tells the story of that company -- how it was formed, how it grew, and how it shaped and dominated the information processing industry.

 Software platforms are the invisible engines that have created, touched, or transformed nearly every major industry for the past quarter century.
 They power everything from mobile phones and automobile navigation systems to search engines and web portals.
 They have been the source of enormous value to consumers and helped some entrepreneurs build great fortunes.
 And they are likely to drive change that will dwarf the business and technology revolution we have seen to this point.